Our Permaculture and Homestead School

 All in-person classes take place safely outdoors, with appropriate shelter in inclement weather to keep you dry.

 We’re fortunate to be able to provide beautiful, functional, natural settings for each of our classes.
 Some subjects require certain types of landscapes or infrastructure, and we pair classes with the most appropriate location.
-At every one of our campuses you’ll have access to clean drinking water, dry space in case of rain, an outdoor kitchen for preparing food, and lots of inspiration.
+At every one of our campuses you’ll have access to: clean, potable hot and cold running water, dry space in case of rain, an outdoor kitchen for preparing food, clean and inviting outhouses, and lots of inspiration.
 The Sanford Way and Paint Fork campuses are managed by Wild Abundance.
 The other campuses are managed by sister organizations.

 Sanford Way